 - Check with Your Reproductive Endocrinologist First—Before you plan your trip, ask your fertility specialist which would be the best times in your cycle to travel, and when you need to be home for treatment or monitoring.
 Your physician will help you plan your travel so your IVF cycle will not be disrupted.

-- Look at the CDC Guidelines—Again, before you plan your trip, look at the guidelines from the Centers for Disease Control and Prevention on travel in the U.S. and the recommendations about international travel, if that’s what you are considering.
-While the novel coronavirus is active, many states have their own restrictions on travelers, as do many foreign countries.
+- Look at the CDC and Local Guidelines—Again, before you plan your trip, look at the guidelines from the Centers for Disease Control and Prevention on travel in the U.S. and the recommendations about international travel, if that’s what you are considering.
+Many states have lifted their own restrictions on travelers, as have many foreign countries, however COVID-19 is still active and new variants pose the risk of infecting those who have been fully vaccinated.
 It’s also important to be aware of states and countries where the Zika virus is still active, as this virus affects fetuses.

 - Ask for a Referral—If you will need to be monitored while you are away, ask your reproductive endocrinologist for a referral to a trusted fertility center and specialist.
 Make sure you look up the nearest hospital and emergency facility in case you need emergency care while you are away.